The code is available for download from:

 logonstr2 = JSON.parse(jsondata)

-First a map is created with our data (this is similar to an object without the hassle of declaring one and works good enough for simple cases).
 Then we generate the JSON representation (which will produce {"username": "daffy", "password": "duck"}).
 To do the inverse we just pass the JSON to JSON.parse which will generate a representation in Ruby.
-Note that JSON objects are parsed to maps.

 class Message